A05annex/HRVHS_SkyStone_Blocks/README.md

   * dpad right - move right *calibration_distance*.
 If you have the left bumper pressed, turn clockwise 90&deg;
   * dpad down - move backwards *calibration_distance*.

+  The above moves/rotations will ramp up to full speed by default.
+If the right bumper is pressed when the move/rotation is initiated.

   The default *calibration-distance* is 24" - which is one competition field floor tile.
 Ideally, you would pick the corner of a tile that you would return your robot to at the beginning of each calibration test.
 Each move/turn includes a ramp up to full speed, full speed movement, and a deceleration from full speed as the robot approaches the goal.
 Since the TileRunner base can be built with different gear ratios and the encoder is on the motor, not the wheel; each gear ratio will have its own calibrated constants.
 Additionally, differences in alignment, friction, motors, wheels, etc. mean that the calibration of no two robots is likely to be the same.
+WHAT THIS MEANS is run the calibration and set the constants for your robot so you can use a tape measure on the field to map out what you want your robot to do.

   Start by running *dpad up* and *dpad down*.
 Measure the distance forward the robot actually moves, when you move back, it should return to essentially the same place it started from.
-Since the TileRunner base can be built with different gear ratios the robot-specific calibration is just that, specific to to robot.
+Since the TileRunner base can be built with different gear ratios the robot-specific calibration is just that, specific to your robot.
 Adjust the *tics_per_inch_forward* as:

   ```
   new_tics_per_inch_forward = (calibration-distance * tics_per_inch_forward) / measured_distance